7th Street Active Transportation Corridor Study

 Leave 7th Street alone

-by Risk46, 5 months ago
+by Risk46, over 1 year ago

 I have lived here since 1986 and 7th Street is a center piece for transportation into town.
 Please, do not change it.
 4th and 5 th Street have not been well received so that tells how a change on 7th might go.